 Delivery and assessment: We offer students the flexibility of choosing between online learning or classroom delivery.
+All students will be enrolled into our Learning Management System and all assessments must be completed online.
+As a result, all students will require a personal computer, with access to the Internet, to successfully complete their studies.
 Assessment methods allow for the gathering of sufficient quality evidence about the student’s performance.
 Methods used include question and answer, activities, observation/demonstration, case study and projects.

 Practical placement requirements: To achieve this qualification, the candidate must have completed at least 120 hours of work as detailed in the Assessment Requirements of the units of competency.
 Students are required to undertake supervised practical placement in relevant aged care settings.
 Evidence provided by the supervisor will contribute to assessment of the candidate’s ability to work at this level.
 Students are required to find their own practical placement, however ITHEA will provide assistance and support where needed.
 Students must have a valid National Police Check prior to attending placement.